M Health Fairview University of Minnesota Medical Center

-M Health Fairview University of Minnesota Medical Center (UMMC) previously known as University of Minnesota Medical Center, is an 1700-bed non-profit, tertiary, research and academic medical center located in Minneapolis, Minnesota, servicing the entire region.
+M Health Fairview University of Minnesota Medical Center (UMMC) previously known as University of Minnesota Medical Center, is a 1700-bed non-profit, tertiary, research and academic medical center located in Minneapolis, Minnesota, servicing the entire region.
 UMMC is the region's only university-level academic medical center.
-The hospital is operated by the M Health Fairview Health System and the second largest hospital in the system.
+The hospital is operated by the M Health Fairview Health System and the largest hospital in the system.
 UMMC is affiliated with the University of Minnesota Medical School.
-UMMC is also an ACS designated level II trauma center and has a rooftop helipad to handle medevac patients.
+UMMC is also an ACS designated level III trauma center.
 Attached to the medical center is the Masonic Children's Hospital that treats infants, children, adolescents, and young adults up to the age of 21.

 There are two campuses: one located on the East Bank of the Mississippi River and the other located on the West Bank.
 The West Bank campus was previously Saint Mary's Hospital and Fairview-Riverside Medical Center.
 M Health Fairview University of Minnesota Medical Center is a teaching institution.

 Facilities

-The 1700-bed M Health Fairview University of Minnesota Medical Center includes inpatient and outpatient facilities and is connected with six community clinics and many specialty clinics.
+The 1700-bed M Health Fairview University of Minnesota Medical Center split between the East Bank and West Bank hospitals includes inpatient and outpatient facilities and is connected with six community clinics and many specialty clinics.
 Services range from "primary care", "emergency care" and the delivery of thousands of babies each year to care of patients.
 Areas of specialization includes organ and blood and marrow transplantation, neurosciences, pediatrics and behavioral illnesses.